Probe finds Trump officials repeatedly violated Hatch Act

-NEW YORK — At least 13 former Trump administration officials violated the law by intermingling campaigning with their official government duties, according to a new federal investigation released Tuesday.
+NEW YORK — At least 13 former Trump administration officials violated the law by intermingling campaigning with their official government duties, according to a new federal investigation.

-The report from the Office of Special Counsel says the officials broke the law without consequence and with the admiration's approval as part of a "willfull disregard for the Hatch Act," which prohibits government officials from using their official roles to influence elections, including supporting candidates while acting in their official capacities.
+The report from the Office of Special Counsel released Tuesday says the officials broke the law without consequence and with the administration's approval as part of a "willfull disregard for the Hatch Act," which prohibits government officials from using their official roles to influence elections, including supporting candidates while acting in their official capacities.

 "The cumulative effect of these repeated and public violations was to undermine public confidence in the nonpartisan operation of government," they wrote, adding that, "such flagrant and unpunished violations erode the principal foundation of our democratic system—the rule of law."